All Episodes

 What are the effects in the long run?

-Uh what are the effects on society if we give all this money to old people?
+What are the effects on society if we give all this money to old people?

-Well, people will stop saving for their retirement.
+So people will stop saving for their retirement.

-So people will stop saving for their retirement, and because they stopped saving for their retirement, we're just going to end up at this endless treadmill of transferring resources to the to the aged, and we're punishing people who are more responsible and rewarding people who are less responsible, and that's bad for society as a whole.
+And because they stopped saving for their retirement, we're just going to end up with this endless treadmill of transferring resources to the aged.

 So women, when they see suffering, are used to nagging men to provide resources to alleviate that suffering.

-And the men, of course, you know, we're nice people, we want to help, and so we want to provide resources to alleviate suffering, but not at the expense of creating more suffering, which is when you just give people who make bad decisions a lot of money, then people can make money by making bad decisions and things get bad.
+And so we want to provide resources to alleviate suffering, but not at the expense of creating more suffering, which is when you just give people who make bad decisions a lot of money.

-But also because you know, we as human beings, this is really essential to understand, this is why I say like debt drives people insane.
+But also because, you know, we as human beings, this is really essential to understand.

-And so there just wasn't the magic money that you could just make up to pay for the quote empathy of the women.
+And so there just wasn't the magic money that you could just make up to pay for the, quote, empathy of the women.

 I don't view it as real empathy.

-It's like, no, it's just a physical sensation of discomfort relieved by peeing, or that the hunger is having empathy for your muscles.
+It's like, no, it's just a physical sensation of discomfort relieved by peeing.

 It's like, no, it's just a sort of this sort of driven anxiety stuff is not empathy.

-Uh people are just looking to reduce negative stimuli, such as anxiety, by removing negative things from their sight, right?
+People are just looking to reduce negative stimuli, such as anxiety, by removing negative things from their sight, right?

-Like hungry, hungry child, I will take away picture of hungry child if you do what I want.
+I will take away picture of hungry child if you do what I want.

-Or uh you know, they for women who are traumatized by looking at the little Turkish boy who drowned and I think was positioned uh in the surf, drowned uh in the Mediterranean, and so women see that, they're very upset by that, and the media is basically like, well, if you open the borders, uh we will not print any more of these pictures.
+Or, you know, for women who are traumatized by looking at the little Turkish boy who drowned and I think was positioned in the surf, drowned in the Mediterranean.

 And they haven't, right?

-And I talk about this interaction, I wrote a whole scene about this interaction in my novel, the present between Oliver and his mother.
+I wrote a whole scene about this interaction in my novel, The Present between Oliver and Hother.

 And it's a very, very important scene to sort of illustrate this in action or emotion.

-So women infinite wants, men, finite resources, and the friction between these two things is very productive in the world as a whole.
+And the friction between these two things is very productive in the world as a whole.

-I mean, honestly, I can't think that there's a straight man alive who's looked at a nice, reasonably nice kitchen and said, This needs remodeling, right?
+I mean, honestly, I can't think that there's a straight man alive who's looked at a nice, reasonably nice kitchen and said, this needs remodeling, right?

-Listen, I mean, I'd live in my my wife's a wonderful homemaker, I live in this girly world paradise, as opposed to when I met her, I had leftover plates, a broken futon, and I did not own a vacuum cleaner.
+I live in this girly world paradise, as opposed to when I met her, I had leftover plates, a broken futon, and I did not own a vacuum cleaner.

 What can I tell you?